twr14152/rust_stuff/README.md

 Time for a break!

-rust_notes.rs - Is a way for me to test concepts covered in the book by creating a long program, rather than a bunch of short ones.
-Sometimes its a stretch to say its a good way to prove a concept.
+rust_notes.rs - Is a way for me to test concepts covered in the book by creating one long program, rather than a bunch of short ones.
+May not be the most well thought out plan.